sisodia-a/tbd_marketstructure/README.md

 In the above command, seed, $\lambda_1$ is a scalar value and $\lambda_2$ is fixed at 0.
 This codebase is specific to no supervisory signals.

-The above command will create a directory `results/<model-name>/` which will contain:
+All the python commands will create a directory `results/<model-name>/` which will contain:

 * **model.pt**: The model at the end of training.
 * **specs.json**: The parameters used to run the program (default and modified with CLI).